 Enrollment in this class follows the assessment of the student’s abilities in English.
 This course is designed for ELLs who are beginning and developing language acquisition and who are not yet ready to meet the learning outcomes of regular English 10.
 Materials and coursework are adapted to meet the needs of the ELL student.
 Literature will include short stories, novels, poetry, plays, and non-fiction.

 ACADEMIC AND CULTURAL LITERACY 10 (ELL Level 1-2)

 (YLE–0AACL ~ 4 CREDITS)

 This course is designed to help students improve their communication skills in Reading, Writing, Listening and Speaking in order to succeed across the curriculum.
 Students will gain cultural knowledge, linguistic competence, and a critical awareness of academic conventions as they explore a variety of genres and develop research skills.
-Students will be placed in appropriate section for their language skills.

 ACADEMIC AND CULTURAL LITERACY 11 (ELL Level 1-2)

 (YLE-1AACL ~ 4 CREDITS)

 This course is a continuation of ACL 10 and designed to facilitate the development of skills needed for cultural and academic literacy.
 Emphasis is placed on developing the knowledge and skills necessary for success in a Canadian academic environment.
 Students will gain cultural knowledge and academic reading and writing skills.

 ACADEMIC AND CULTURAL LITERACY 12 (ELL Level 1-2)